 Agricultural land in the Newcastle and Lake Macquarie region occupies 286 square kilometres, or 33 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 207 square kilometres, or 24 per cent of the region.
 The most common land use by area is grazing native vegetation uses, which occupies 204 square kilometres or 24 per cent of the Newcastle and Lake Macquarie region.

-Health care and social assistance was the largest employment sector with 31,900 people, followed by retail trade with 19,800 people, and construction with 19,500 people.
-Other important employment sectors in the region were education and training, accommodation and food services, and manufacturing.
-The agriculture, forestry and fishing sector employed 400 people, representing less than 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 31,000 people, followed by retail trade with 21,200 people, and education and training construction with 19,700 people.
+Other important employment sectors in the region were construction; manufacturing; and professional, scientific and technical services.
+The agriculture, forestry and fishing sector employed 700 people, representing less than 1 per cent of the region's workforce.